Discovering Japan in the Spring

 Sakura Season in Japan

 Sakura season is the reason half the planet shows up in Japan every spring.
-Streets and rivers are framed by blush-colored trees, with petals drifting down like confetti at a wedding.
-Parks like Tokyo’s Ueno and Kyoto’s Maruyama are crowd magnets, but quieter gems like Hirosaki Castle in Aomori or Kakunodate’s historic samurai district in Akita offer equally breathtaking views without the hustle.
+Streets and rivers are framed by iconic pink and white blossoms, with petals, including striking white blossoms, drifting down like confetti at a wedding.
+Parks like Tokyo’s Ueno Park and Kyoto’s Maruyama are crowd magnets, but quieter gems like Hirosaki Castle in Aomori or Kakunodate’s historic samurai district in Akita offer equally breathtaking views without the hustle.

+When gathering for hanami, be sure to bring a picnic blanket for comfort while you relax and enjoy the scenery.
 Pair the blooms with sakura-themed treats such as sweet mochi, pale pink drinks, or even cherry blossom-flavored sake.
-For something more unique than a walk, try a river cruise under arches of blossoms—it’s an experience straight out of a painting.
+For something more unique than a walk, try a river cruise under arches of blossoms, it’s an experience straight out of a painting.

 Hirosaki Castle surrounded by cherry blossoms in Japan during Sakura season, with Mount Iwaki in the background, showcasing springtime in Japan.